-ESB Entry Level Award in ESOL Skills for Life (Entry 1) – All Modes
+ESB Entry Level Awards in ESOL Skills for Life (Entry 1)

 Overview: ESB’s ESOL Skills for Life qualifications are designed for people, 16 years & over, who live, study or work in the UK.

-ESB’s Entry Level Award in ESOL Skills for Life (Entry 1) is aimed at learners who are starting to learn to speak, listen, read and write in English.
+ESB’s Entry Level Awards in ESOL Skills for Life (Entry 1) are aimed at learners who are starting to learn to speak, listen, read and write in English.
 These qualifications are based on the National Standards for Adult Literacy and aligned to the Adult ESOL Core Curriculum.
 They are also regulated by the Office of Qualifications and Examinations Regulation (Ofqual) and Qualifications Wales (QW).

 |Reading||Writing||Speaking & Listening|